 Should I be receiving Laser Hair Removal treatment if I am on medication?

-Roaccutane and Retin A. These medications can cause pigmentation to occur during treatment.
+Roaccutane and Retin A are medications that can cause pigmentation to occur during laser treatment.
 We recommend not starting Laser Hair Removal treatment until at least 8 weeks after finalizing the course of your medications.
-Contact City Laser Clinic on 02 9232 80 90 to arrange a FREE consultation to discuss a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
-The City Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.
+Contact City Laser Clinic on 02 9232 80 90 to arrange a FREE laser consultation to discuss a laser treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
+The City Laser Clinic laser therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.